imranhasan22/handbook_imran/mobile/java.md

 variables used in method signature are called parameter, and variables used during call are called arguments.

+Instance method can call an instance methods directly.
+There is no need to use object.

 ## Method Overloading

 When more than one method with the same name is defined in the same class,it is known as method overloading as long as their parameter declarations are different.